KurtKuhn/AWS-Chat/README.md

 * DynamoDB - Stores the messages on, letting the users to update and create data, as well read previous messages
 * Cognite - Allows the user to create custom usernames and passwords
 * IAM - Used to handle policies and roles for each connected AWS service
-* Heroku - PaaS which hosts the site

 ## URL for the Application
 Coming soon :)